 Notes:

-CRIT Rate > CRIT DMG: Anaxa already provides himself with 140% CDMG, further increasing the value of CRIT Rate.
+Anaxa already provides himself with 140% CRIT DMG, which further increases the value of CRIT Rate.

 Important SPD Breakpoints to take note of: